-- o A biographical profile of the nominee, including a summary of the nominee's principal contributions to the field of health philanthropy and how the individual meets the specific criteria for this award.
+- A background profile of the nominee, including a summary of the nominee's principal contributions to the field of health philanthropy and how the individual meets the specific criteria for this award.
 This may take the form of a letter that addresses eight key criteria (described below) regarding the nominee's achievements and leadership qualities.
 The letter should not exceed five single-spaced, typed pages.
-The extent to which the letter makes a succinct case for the candidate is more important than the letter's length. - o Two individuals must second the nomination.
-They do not have to write separate letters of endorsement but have to be willing to be contacted by the selection committee, if necessary.
-One of these individuals must be from an entity other than the nominee's foundation. - o Complete contact information, including name, title, organization, address, telephone number, and email address for the nominee, nominator, and the two persons who seconded the nomination is required.
-For your convenience, a form for submitting this information is available at www.gih.org, however you are not required to use it.
-Members of the award committee may contact the persons listed for additional information about a candidate. - o No more than three attachments that illustrate the nominee's achievements, which may include articles authored by the nominee, publications produced under the nominee's leadership, and media articles.
+The extent to which the letter makes a succinct case for the candidate is more important than the letter's length. - Two individuals must second the nomination.
+They do not have co-write separate letters of endorsement but have to be willing to be contacted by the selection committee, if necessary.
+One of these individuals must be from an entity other than the nominee's foundation. - Complete contact information, including name, title, organization, address, telephone number, and email address for the nominee, nominator, and the two persons who seconded the nomination is required.
+A form for submitting this information is attached.
+Members of the award committee may contact the persons listed for additional information about a candidate. - No more than three attachments that illustrate the nominee's achievements, which may include articles authored by the nominee, publications produced under the nominee's leadership, and media articles.

-Please email nomination packets to Kate Treanor, Senior Program Director, at ktreanor@gih.org.
-Nominations must be received by November 4, 2016.
+Please email nomination packets to Natasha Khanna, Communications Director, at nkhanna@gih.org.

+Nominations must be received by December 1, 2017.